steveturbek/tangible-interfaces/book.md

 **Concept:** Ultrasonic and infrared sensors detect presence and distance.
 Applications range from automatic doors to musical instruments.
 Understand range limitations, beam angles, and designing around environmental interference.

+**Case Study:** Theremin and modern contactless instruments.
+The Theremin, invented in 1920, used proximity sensing to create music through hand position in electromagnetic fields.
+Modern versions like the INSTRUMENT 1 and Genki Wave use distance sensors to enable expressive, touchless performance.
+These instruments demonstrate how proximity sensing can create intimate, nuanced control—but also how environmental factors (clothing, lighting, nearby objects) can interfere with sensor reliability.

 **Workshop:** Build a proximity-aware device using an ultrasonic sensor.
 Map distance to servo position or LED brightness.
 Create an interface that responds to approach/withdrawal.

 **Key Principles:** Proximity sensing, spatial interaction, range mapping, environmental factors